 - Ultimately, you can’t create responsible behavior by threatening them with a loss of TV for the next month.

-- Ultimately, you can’t get cooperation and lightheartedness by arguing and fighting with them constantly while your shopping.
+- Ultimately, you can’t get cooperation and lightheartedness by arguing and fighting with them constantly while you shopping.

 If there is a “trick” to the Shopping In-Sanity program, it’s having clarity about when to step in with the consequence, and what consequences actually work in these situations.
-For your kids to “learn” a more cooperative and accepting approach to the necessities of shopping on occasion, it is essential for you to gain clarity about which behaviors you can walk away from and which are worthy of consequence.
+For your kids to “learn” a more cooperative and accepting approach to the necessities of shopping on occasion, you need to gain clarity about which behaviors you can walk away from and which are worthy of consequence.